bogind/bogind.github.io/_posts/2024-07-17-qgis-sound-effects-plugin.md

 * A simple processing plugin I created with the [Plugin Builder 3 ](https://plugins.qgis.org/plugins/pluginbuilder3/) plugin.

 Niether of the approaches were perfect for what I pictured, but combining all 3 of them, and **actually reading the documentation** I was able to create a provider and algorithm that would play a sound effect when run.

+### Update 23/07/2024

+When going over the plugin to prepare a presentation for a [QGIS Open Day talk]() I found another bug in the plugin.
+Nothing big, but would have been annoying if I didn't fix it.

+By misplacing a toggle of the canvas events when the global plugin `enabled` status was being updated, it would cause the global `enabled` to only toggle them on, but not off.

+This was a simple fix, but it was a good reminder to always check the plugin for bugs, and to (try) and keep the code clean and organized.

 ### Future Plans